 My husband and I are big fans of local, microbrewed beer.
 An added bonus is when we can be comfortable bringing our three and six year old kids with us!
 We’re always on the look out for new (and old) microbreweries with kid-friendly atmosphere and menus.
 Here is our list of top 10 places to get local, microbrewed beer with your kids!

-Scotty’s Brewhouse.
+- Scotty’s Brewhouse.
 Scotty’s is another one of our favorites.
 Scotty’s has great beer and great food!
-On top of that, kids eat free on Tuesdays and Sundays.
-(To take part in kids eat free, sign up online.)
-We usually go to the 96th street location, but we’ve been to a couple other locations and have found Scotty’s to be incredibly kid-friendly.
+On top of that, kids eat cheap on Tuesdays and Sundays.
+We have found Scotty’s to be incredibly kid-friendly.
 Scotty’s locally brewed beer is made at their Three Wisemen location in Broad Ripple (see #3).
-There are many Scotty’s locations all over town, including Brownsburg, Noblesville and the Southside.

-Three Wise Menis also a Scotty’s restaurant and their menu consists of mostly delicious and unique pizzas.
-Same beer is served as at Scotty’s, and kids eat free only on Tuesdays, but it’s worth the weekday trip for this place!
+- Three Wise Men is also a Scotty’s restaurant and their menu consists of mostly delicious and unique pizzas.
+Same beer is served as at Scotty’s, and kids eat cheap only on Tuesdays, but it’s worth the weekday trip for this place!

 These are just some of the local breweries that we enjoy going to, but I know there are many more and their numbers are growing by the day!
 Please feel free to include your suggestions.
 I’m always on the lookout to support our local breweries while enjoying a family-friendly meal with the kids!